liguowang/dcon/README.md

 **Speed**:

 When VCF (9265 candidate SNPs within captured regions) file was provided , Dcon took **6 minutes and 5 seconds** to estimate DNA contamination from a 177 Mb BAM file containing 2 million alignments.
+Using multiple threads (-p) will increase speed significantly.

 ## Performance